captechconsulting/Go-API-Postgres-Tech-Challenge/docs/3-Challenge-Assignment.md

 ## Grading Procedure

-Once you are ready for your assignment to be graded, ensure that the main branch in your fork is up-to-date with your latest code.
-Then send a message in the tech challenge tab in the [Go CoP Teams Channel](https://teams.microsoft.com/l/channel/19%3A3c94e4b29e984baa9a8706b3927a4045%40thread.skype/CoP%20-%20Go?groupId=ba34e7be-d35e-4965-9e36-5e86ae0329c7&tenantId=ae9d6e9a-cc18-4204-ac29-43a0ccb860e8).
-Challenges are reviewed weekly.
-Include the following in your message:
+Once you completed your project, ensure that the main branch in your fork is up-to-date with your latest code.
+We recommend that you work with a Go SME to review and grade your project.
+This feedback is key for you to keep improving your Go skills!
-- Your name
-- Link to your repo
-- Any additional comments you think the graders should see

-Once you send us a message, we will get in contact.
-Ensure that the graders will have access to the repository.